bengtfrost/nixos-config/README.md

 ---

 ## Part 2: Customizing and Managing Your User Environment with Home Manager
-*(This section will contain the content from my previous "Part 2" draft, showing how to add packages, configure Zsh further, manage application settings like Helix with `xdg.configFile`, and manage other dotfiles.
-This is where you explain how to *use* the `home.nix` file day-to-day.)*

 This section details how to use and extend your Home Manager configuration (`~/Utveckling/nixos-config/users/blfnix.nix`) for ongoing management of your user environment.
 Remember to run `sudo nixos-rebuild switch --flake ~/Utveckling/nixos-config#nixos` (from your Flake root) after making changes.